cambroise/cambroise.github.io/content/authors/admin/_index.md

 title: Christophe Ambroise
 ---

 I am  professor of statistics at Univeristy of Evry val d'Essone.
 My research interests include machine learning, statistics in high-dimension and applications in medicine and genomics.
-I lead the Statistic and Genome groug of the Laboratory of mathematic and modeling of Evry val d'Essone.
+I lead the Statistic and Genome group of the Laboratory of mathematic and modeling of Evry val d'Essone.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.